joes0451/ADev/ReadMe.txt

 			Select the SDK Build-tools version to use.

+Logcat:
-Logcat: Logcat output can be enabled by pressing the "Logcat" toggle button, press again to
+        Logcat output can be enabled by pressing the "Logcat" toggle button, press again to disable output.
-		disable output.
 If you hit another command button while Logcat is running it will automatically be disabled.

-		You can choose to just view log output from the running Process Id, there can be a delay before it starts sending output.
-		You can edit the "logcat_filter" property in config.properties which will help to block the output of the selected tags.
+		You can also edit the "logcat_filter" property in config.properties which will help to block the output of the selected tags.

+PID Logcat:
+		You can choose to just view log output from the running Process Id by setting 'use_pid_logcat' to "true" in config properties.

 		All warning and error messages are color highlighted in the output.